Table of Contents

 5. Bluedio T3 Extra Bass Bluetooth On-Ear Headphones with Mic

-Bluedio T3 is one of the cheapest bass headphones on the market and they are definitely the cheapest Bluetooth bass headphones on our list of 15 best bass headphones (they can be yours for around $50).
+Bluedio T3 is one of the cheapest bass headphones on the market and they are definitely the cheapest Bluetooth bass headphones on our list of 15 best bass headphones in 2020 (they can be yours for around $50).
 T3 headphones don’t deliver super-clean sound but they are very heavy on the bass which is the reason why they deserve to be on this list.

 For the price, they offer more than a satisfying amount of comfort, pretty good connectivity, great battery life, and decent sound quality.
 Be aware that these aren’t made for everyone.
 If you are not a fan of bass-heavy music or if you are an audiophile, you won’t be satisfied at all.
 On top of all this, T3 wireless headphones look really nice and they are made from quality materials.